-The Department of Agriculture and Water Resources has a wide-reaching impact and our decisions balance a range of commercial and community interests.
+The Department of Agriculture has a wide-reaching impact and our decisions balance a range of commercial and community interests.

 Sharing information and seeking feedback from our clients, stakeholders and the community helps us to develop and manage our policies, programmes and regulations, and to provide our services.